FrancoFernando/twitter-threads/distributed-systems-design/pacelc.md

 https://twitter.com/Franc0Fernand0/status/1527289983039483904?s=20&t=6dU-uE_Tuf7se1a62DaVhA

-There are 2 main trade-offs in distributed systems:
+The PACELC theorem describes 2 main trade-offs in distributed systems:

-1. availability vs consistency
+- availability vs consistency

-2. consistency vs latency
+- consistency vs latency

-The PACELC theorem describes both.

-{1/7}

-Let's consider as example a single leader configuration of nodes.

-The leader is responsible for all the read and write operations to guarantee consistency.
+Here is the theorem and how to interpret it:

-The followers replicate the master to guarantee availability and tolerance to failures.

-{2/7}
+{1/6} ↓

-The 1st part of the theorem says that:
+The theorem has 2 parts:

-"In case of network partitions (P) it is necessary to choose availability (A) or consistency (C)"
+"In case of network partitions (P), it is necessary to choose availability (A) or consistency (C)"

+"else (E) in case of no  partitions, it is necessary to choose latency (L) or consistency (C)"

+{2/6}

+To understand the theorem, consider a cluster of machines with a single leader.

+The leader executes all write operations, ensuring consistency.

+The other machines are replicas that execute reads, ensuring availability and fault tolerance.

+{3/6}

-Indeed, if the leader is not reachable because of a network partition there are 2 options.
+If the leader is not reachable because of a network partition, there are 2 possibilities:

-{3/7} keep availability, allowing clients to read from followers that are potentially not in synch
+1. keep availability, allowing the clients to read from replicas potentially not in synch

-2. keep consistency, letting the operations that can't reach the leader fail
+2. keep consistency, letting fail all the read operations that can't reach the leader

-{4/7}

-The 2nd part of the theorem says that:
+{4/6}

-"else (E) in case of no network partitions it is necessary to choose latency (L) or consistency (C)"
+But even in the case of no network partitions, there is a further consideration.

-Indeed, to guarantee consistency the leader needs to check its role with a majority of followers before serving a request.
+Before executing a write operation, the leader must check its role with a majority of replicas.

-{5/7}

-This is because by the time the leader receive a request, it might be no longer the leader.
+This is because it might not be the leader anymore by the time it executes a write.

-And if it were to serve the request without being leader, the system wouldn't be anymore consistent.
+{5/6}

+And the system is consistent only if the machine executing a write operation is the leader.

-So there are 2 options.
+So there are 2 options:

-{6/7} keep consistency, allowing the leader to confirm is role with the followers
+1. keep consistency, allowing the leader to check its role

-2. keep low latency, avoiding this time consuming confirmation step.
+2. keep low latency, avoiding this time-consuming check

-{7/7}
+{6/6}